RB-Lab/tribalizm/docs/specs.md

     applied only when %5=0
 41. ✅ A _member_ sets scores for _gathering_: its awesomness, this score propagates to charisma of those who participated on coordination of this _quest_
-    -   NOTE: not all quests have execution qust at the end
+    -   NOTE: not all quests have execution quest at the end
 42. ❕ A _tribe cheif_ deligates their responsibilitis to any _member_ with _trust_
 43. ✅ A score for _gathering_ is applied to all organizing _members_ charisma immediately
 44. ✅ A score casted by another _member_ ia applied to _member_ charisma & wisdom after each 5 votes
 45. ✅ A _member_ rejects _quest_ (except initiation)
-46. ✅ The _system_ reassigns rejected _quest_ to antoter member (see usecases 26 & 29)
+46. ✅ The _system_ reassigns rejected _quest_ to antoter member (see usecases 27 & 30)
 47. ✅ The _system_ makes most charismatic member tribe _chief_
 48. ✅ The _system_ makes most wise member tribe _shaman_
 49. ❕ The _system_ notifies tribe members that tribe have new _chief_ or _shaman_